brandon-w1205/That-Little-Piggy/README.md

 ## Credits/Sources

+* Game idea inspired by Cuphead fromo Studio MDHR.
+Without their work, this game would not have been created.
 * Gravity and velocity calculations inspired from Chris Courses Youtube channel at https://www.youtube.com/watch?v=4q2vvZn5aoo
 * Character sprite and frame animation calculations inspired from Frank's Laboratory Youtube channel at https://www.youtube.com/watch?v=EYf_JwzwTlQ